ahmadibni/ahmadibni/README.md

 ## Hi there, Ahmad Ibni Abdillah here 👋

-- 🔭 I’m a Software Engineer
+- 🔭 I’m a Software Engineer, Bangkit Academy Alumni, and Tech Enthusiast
 - 🌱 I’m currently learning MERN Stack and Flutter

 <!--
 **ahmadibni/ahmadibni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.